 County Phased Reopening

-As a part of the full phase two reopening, residents are still encouraged to exercise caution and stay home as much as possible to help prevent the spread of COVID-19.
-It is important to continue to wash your hands frequently, practice physical distancing, and wear a face-covering in all stores and on public transportation.
+As a part of the full phase two reopening, residents are still encouraged to exercise caution and use good judgment to keep themselves and others safe.
+It is important to continue to wash your hands frequently, practice physical distancing, and wear a face-covering in all stores, on public transportation, and in outdoor public spaces where it is difficult to maintain physical distancing (at least 6 feet of distance between yourself and others).

 Full Phase Two Reopenings